sujeshpadhi91/Network-Slicing-with-ML/README.md

-# Network Slicing with ML
+# Network Slicing Identification (NSI) using ML under various label contraints

 Kindly cite the below thesis and paper in case anyone wants to use any part of this work.